onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 * The browser title is now customizable

 ### Bugs
-* Fixed an issue with internal communications with other Onegini services
+* Fixed an issue with internal communications with other OneWelcome services

 ## Release date: 2021-04-28